mattrussi/gitlab-com-runbooks/metrics-catalog/gitlab-slis/README.md

 - A `featureCategory` to associate the SLI to a specific stage group.

 When done, run `make generate` to generate recording rules for the new SLI.
 This command creates recording rules for all services emitting these metrics aggregated over `significantLabels`.

+Below we cover the process step-by-step with examples:

 ### Let's implement our own SLI